 April 16, 2012 | By Lonely Conservative

 Last year the Obama administration decided to take sides in the disagreement between Great Britain and the people of the Falklands against the socialists in Argentina and Venezuela.
-Naturally, he sided with the socialists, which was a slap in the face to our British allies.
+Naturally, , which was a slap in the face to our British allies.
 He gave the Brits a verbal slap over the weekend, only this time he sounded like a complete ignoramus.

 President Obama erred during a speech at the Summit of the Americas in Cartagena, Colombia, when attempting to call the disputed archipelago by its Spanish name.

 Instead of saying Malvinas, however, Mr Obama referred to the islands as the Maldives, a group of 26 atolls off that lie off the South coast of India.